abhayshashidhara/parkinsonstool/README.md

-a diagnosis tool for parkinsons disease with a dual modality framework
+A diagnosis tool for parkinsons disease with a dual modality framework